ux-git/sws2apps-api/CONTRIBUTING.md

 ## Branch Organization

-We only use the `main` branch.
+We use the `main` branch for the current version (CPE), but for the new Organized version it's important to use `main-e2e` branch. .
 Feature flags are used for new features and major changes.

 ## Bugs